NVIDIA/NeMo-Skills/docs/tutorials/posts/llama-nemotron-super-v1.5-evals.md

 ```

 !!! note
     Currently `summarize_results` doesn't support benchmarks like BFCL v3 which have their specific logic of combining subset scores to arrive at the overall score.
-This table was created by formatting the `metrics.json` file from `/workspace/llama_nemotron_49b_1_5_tool_calling/bfcl_v3/metrics.json` using an LLM.
+This table was created by formatting the `metrics.json` file from `/workspace/llama_nemotron_49b_1_5_tool_calling/bfcl_v3/metrics.json`.